syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Overview.md

 ---
 layout: post
-title: About Xamarin.Android NumericUpDown Control | Syncfusion
+title: About Xamarin.Android NumericUpDown Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion Xamarin.Android NumericUpDown control its features, and more.
+description: Learn here all about introduction of Syncfusion® Xamarin.Android NumericUpDown control its features, and more.
 platform: xamarin.android
 control: NumericUpDown
 documentation: ug